Ca' d'Oro: Restoration

 The restoration of the Ca' d'Oro was led by Baron Giorgio Franchetti until his death on December 17, 1923.
 Franchetti was greatly attuned to detail and wanted to duplicate the technique of the previous accomplished architects.
-This led him to entrust with assisting with this restoration, and Forlati was the one to assume leadership of the project after Franchetti's death.
+This led him to entrust Ferdinando Forlati with assisting with this restoration, and Forlati was the one to assume leadership of the project after Franchetti's death.
 Forlati's assistant, Antonio Nardo, was also entrusted with this task by Franchetti, who requested that Nardo be recognized with the title of Conservator of the Ca' d'Oro.

 During his time working on the restoration of the building, Giorgio Franchetti was able to restore parts removed under the ownership of Marie Taglioni.
 These pieces notably included the red Verona marble well-head that was sculpted by Bartolomeo Bon.
 Franchetti also took it upon himself to compose the mosaic pavement in the entrance hall that was made out of Grecian marble and red marble from Verona.
 Along with these features, he also had the walls individually and uniquely carved.
 Although the ground floor was originally used for utilitarian function, Franchetti had marble facing added that concealed this role.
 Along with his project of restorating of the Ca' d'Oro, Baron Giorgio Franchetti donated the building to the public in 1916 and it was converted into a museum (see Provenance section below).